What Rebecca Adlington’s Coeliac Disease Diagnosis Means for Awareness.

 09/04/2025

-Recently, Olympic swimming champion Rebecca Adlington revealed that she has been diagnosed with Coeliac Disease, a condition that affects a significant portion of the population.
-As more and more individuals are diagnosed with this autoimmune disorder, it’s important to raise awareness about what Coeliac Disease is, how it affects the body, and what steps you can take to ensure a proper diagnosis and management of the condition.
+Recently, Olympic swimming champion Rebecca Adlington revealed that she has been diagnosed with Coeliac Disease, a condition affecting a significant portion of the population.
+As more and more individuals are diagnosed with the autoimmune disorder, it’s important to raise awareness.
+In this article we answer common questions like what is Coeliac Disease, how does it affect the body, and what steps can you take to ensure a proper diagnosis and management of the condition.

 What is Coeliac Disease?

-Coeliac Disease is an autoimmune disorder in which the ingestion of gluten–a protein found in wheat, barley and rye–causes damage to the small intestine.
-The immune system mistakenly targets and attacks the lining of the small intestine when gluten is consumed, leading to inflammation and damage to the villi, the tiny hair-like structures that help absorbs nutrients.
+Coeliac Disease is an autoimmune disorder where eating gluten–a protein found in wheat, barley and rye–causes damage to the small intestine.
+The immune system mistakenly targets and attacks the lining of the small intestine when gluten is consumed, leading to inflammation and damage to the villi, the tiny hair-like structures that help absorb nutrients.

-This damage can result in malabsorption of nutrients, leading to various symptoms and potentially serious long-term health issues if left untreated.
+This damage can result in malabsorption of nutrients, causing various symptoms and potentially serious long-term health issues if left untreated.

 Key Symptoms of Coeliac Disease

-The symptoms of Coeliac Disease can vary widely from person to person and may sometimes be mistaken for other conditions.
-Common symptoms include:
+Symptoms can vary widely from person to person and may sometimes be mistaken for other conditions.
+Common symptoms of Coeliac Disease include:

-However, not everyone with Coeliac Disease experiences digestive symptoms.
+Not everyone with the condition experiences digestive symptoms.
 Some people may present with more vague or atypical signs such as headaches, infertility issues or even neurological symptoms like tingling in the hands or feet.

 Coeliac Disease in the UK: Key Stats

-Coeliac Disease is thought to affect approximately 1 in 100 people worldwide, but studies suggest that many cases remain undiagnosed.
-In the UK alone, it’s estimated that around 1 in 100 people are living with Coeliac Disease, but only 30% of these individuals are diagnosed.
+It is thought to affect approximately 1 in 100 people worldwide, but studies suggest that many cases remain undiagnosed.
+In the UK alone, it’s estimated that around 1 in 100 people are living with the disease, but only 30% of these individuals are diagnosed.
 This means that a significant number of people may be suffering from the condition unknowingly.

-Recent research has also shown that Coeliac Disease can develop at any age, and it is not just a condition affecting children.
+Recent research shows that Coeliac Disease can develop at any age, and it is not just a condition affecting children.
 It is important for individuals, especially those with a family history of autoimmune diseases, to be aware of the signs and seek testing.

 Why is Early Diagnosis Crucial?